-Although he is well into his 40s, in a long-term monogamous relationship (with fashion journalist Richard Buckley), and perched atop a self-branded fashion empire, Ford continues to promote himself with a youthful and sexually charged image.
+Although he is quite settled through his marriage to fashion journalist Richard Buckley, has a son Jack, and is perched atop a self-branded fashion empire, Ford continues to express his brand through youthful, sexually provocative campaigns.
 And he says he is untroubled by the seeming incongruity between his personal life and his public image.
 "I guess I'm hyper-self-conscious about people thinking that I'm egotistical," he says, "but there's a difference between being egotistical and knowing your value as a product and an actor.
 I know my value as a product, and I've divorced myself as a human from myself as a product."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!